w1hm1/trulle-mono/README.md

 This font has three variants:
 - **Trulle Mono**:
   - A font that might work the best in an environment like IDE.
-It's not that thin but it still has more weight than two other variants in this project.
+It is not as heavy and narrow as the regular variant of the main Iosevka font but it still has more weight and less width than two other variants in this project.
 - **Trulle Mono Ext**:
   - This variant might be your cup of tea if you prefer bigger font sizes or/and if you dig the smoothness and roundness of the typical Swiss sans-serif fonts.
 - **Trulle Mono Joke**: